api2cart/ruby-sdk/docs/ProductApi.md

 api_instance = OpenapiClient::ProductApi.new
 opts = {
+  product_ids: '4,5', # String | Counts products specified by product ids
+  since_id: '56', # String | Retrieve entities starting from the specified id.
+  categories_ids: '23,56', # String | Defines product add that is specified by comma-separated categories id
   category_id: '6', # String | Counts products specified by category id
+  store_id: '1', # String | Counts products specified by store id
+  lang_id: '3', # String | Counts products specified by language id
+  avail_view: true, # Boolean | Specifies the set of visible/invisible products
+  avail_sale: false, # Boolean | Specifies the set of available/not available products for sale
   created_from: '2010-07-29 13:45:52', # String | Retrieve entities from their creation date
   created_to: '2100-08-29 13:45:52', # String | Retrieve entities to their creation date
   modified_from: '2010-07-29 13:45:52', # String | Retrieve entities from their modification date
   modified_to: '2100-08-29 13:45:52', # String | Retrieve entities to their modification date
-  avail_view: true, # Boolean | Specifies the set of visible/invisible products
-  avail_sale: false, # Boolean | Specifies the set of available/not available products for sale
-  store_id: '1', # String | Counts products specified by store id
-  lang_id: '3', # String | Counts products specified by language id
-  product_ids: '4,5', # String | Counts products specified by product ids
-  since_id: '56', # String | Retrieve entities starting from the specified id.
-  report_request_id: '105245017661', # String | Report request id
-  disable_report_cache: false, # Boolean | Disable report cache for current request
   brand_name: 'Abidas', # String | Retrieves brands specified by brand name
   product_attributes: ['inner_example'], # Array<String> | Defines product attributes
   status: 'disabled', # String | Defines product's status
   type: 'simple', # String | Defines products's type
   find_value: 'Phone', # String | Entity search that is specified by some value
   find_where: 'name', # String | Counts products that are searched specified by field
-  use_latest_api_version: true, # Boolean | Use the latest platform API version
+  report_request_id: '105245017661', # String | Report request id
   return_global: false, # Boolean | Determines the type of products to be returned.
 If set to 'true', only global products will be returned; if set to 'false', only local products will be returned.
-  categories_ids: '23,56' # String | Defines product add that is specified by comma-separated categories id }
+  disable_report_cache: false, # Boolean | Disable report cache for current request
+  use_latest_api_version: true # Boolean | Use the latest platform API version }

 begin